 Despite the similar description, high flow oxygen (or humidified oxygen) is not the same as high flow therapy.
 HFT depends on the device being able to generate a sufficient pressure gradient to improve oxygenation.
-While the required pressure can be generated through a nasal cannula (prongs), it cannot be produced with a face mask.
+While the required pressure can be generated through a nasal cannula (prongs), clinical advice confirms that it cannot be produced with a face mask even if high flow oxygen is administered.
 Therefore, despite the modalities listed for NIV in ACS 1006 Ventilatory support, including mask, high flow oxygen must be delivered through a nasal cannula (prongs) or tracheostomy to be considered as high flow therapy and coded as noninvasive ventilation.

 Clinical coders should assign high flow therapy based on clinical documentation and not on the basis of the delivery flow rates alone.
 Clinical documentation must be clear that high flow therapy is being provided (ie, high flow oxygen administered via nasal cannula/prongs or tracheostomy).
-If high flow is documented without being administered via these techniques, clinical coders should verify with the clinician whether it is HFT before classifying as NIV.

-When HFT is documented in the clinical record, assign an appropriate code from block [570] Noninvasive ventilatory support following the lead terms:
+When HFT administered via the above techniques is documented in the clinical record, assign an appropriate code from block [570] Noninvasive ventilatory support following the lead terms: